javaplus/PicoProjects/labs/f01_fire_zee_lasers.md

 Once you have the pico wired, take some time to attempt to code the points outlined in the overview using the old labs.

-<details><summary>If you've given that a good effort and need a little guidance check out the code solution by clicking here.</summary>
+Code<details><summary>If you've given that a good effort and need a little guidance check out the code solution by clicking here.</summary>
 If using the Pico W the internal pin for the LED is NOT 25.
 It's the string "LED".
 So, assuming you flashed your Pico W with the right MicroPython library(the one for the Pico W), then the led line above would look like this for the Pico W:
 ```Python